sonyrajput2106-max/sonyrajput2106-max/README.md

 3rd-year CS Student | Learner | Enthusiastic
 --------------------------------------------

 Hi!
-I'm a passionate Computer Science student exploring the world of software development — from DSA to web applications.
+I'm a passionate Computer Science student exploring the world of software development — from DSA to web applications

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sonyrajput2106@gmail.com](mailto:sonyrajput2106@gmail.com)